Yalton/Ergosphere/docs/lore/lore_bible.md

 - Appears more frequently, trying different approaches
 - Environmental manipulation becomes more aggressive
 - Shows signs of anger when messages aren't understood
-- Begins testing boundaries - how close can it get?
+- Begins testing boundaries - how close can it get?is:expired-3

 #### Stage 3: Desperate Possession (Day 5)
 - Refuses to be ignored any longer